Anne of Cleves: After the annulment

 Anne had been given dower lands in January 1540 to fund her household, including manors in Hampshire formerly owned by Breamore Priory and Southwick Priory.
-As former queen, she received a generous settlement, including Richmond Palace, and Hever Castle, home of Henry's former in-laws, the Boleyns.
+Following the annulment she received a generous settlement, including Richmond Palace, and Hever Castle, home of Henry's former in-laws, the Boleyns.
 Anne of Cleves House, in Lewes, East Sussex, is just one of many properties she owned, though she never lived there.
-Henry and Anne became good friends—she was an honorary member of the king's family and was referred to as "the King's Beloved Sister".
-She was invited to court often and, out of gratitude for her not contesting the annulment, Henry decreed that she would be given precedence over all women in England save his own wife and daughters.
+Henry and Anne became friendly—she was an honorary member of the King's family and was referred to as "the King's Beloved Sister".
+She was invited to court often and, out of gratitude for not contesting the annulment, Henry decreed that she would be given precedence over all women in England save his own wife and daughters.

-After Catherine Howard was beheaded, Anne and her brother, William, Duke of Jülich-Cleves-Berg, pressed the king to remarry Anne.
+After Catherine Howard was beheaded in 1542, Anne and her brother William pressed the King to remarry Anne.
 Henry quickly refused to do so.
-She seems to have disliked Catherine Parr, and reportedly reacted to the news of Henry's sixth marriage with the remark "Madam Parr is taking a great burden on herself."
+Anne seems to have disliked Catherine Parr and reportedly reacted to the news of Henry's sixth marriage in 1543 with the remark "Madam Parr is taking a great burden on herself."

 In March 1547, Edward VI's Privy Council asked her to move out of Bletchingley Palace, her usual residence, to Penshurst Place to make way for Thomas Cawarden, Master of Revels.
 They pointed out that Penshurst was nearer to Hever and the move had been Henry VIII's will.

 On 4 August 1553, Anne wrote to Mary I to congratulate her on her marriage to Philip of Spain.
 On 28 September 1553, when Mary left St James's Palace for Whitehall, she was accompanied by her sister Elizabeth and Anne of Cleves.
 Anne also took part in Mary I's coronation procession, and may have been present at her coronation at Westminster Abbey.
-These were her last public appearances.
-As the new queen was a strict Catholic, Anne yet again changed religion, now becoming a Roman Catholic.
+These seem to have been her last public appearances, although there is an account of Anne at Westminster Abbey in August 1554 after the wedding of Mary and Philip.
+As the new queen was a strict Catholic, Anne yet again changed religion, then becoming a Roman Catholic.

 After a brief return to prominence, she lost royal favour in 1554, following Wyatt's rebellion.
-According to Simon Renard, the imperial ambassador, Anne's close association with Elizabeth had convinced the Queen that "the Lady [Anne] of Cleves was of the plot and intrigued with the Duke of Cleves to obtain help for Elizabeth: matters in which the king of France was the prime mover".
+According to Simon Renard, the Imperial ambassador, Anne's close association with Elizabeth had convinced the Queen that "the Lady [Anne] of Cleves was of the plot and intrigued with the Duke of Cleves to obtain help for Elizabeth: matters in which the king of France was the prime mover".
 There is no evidence that Anne was invited back to court after 1554.
 She was compelled to live a quiet and obscure life on her estates.
 After her arrival as the King's bride, Anne never left England.
-Despite occasional feelings of homesickness, Anne was generally content in England and was described by Holinshed as "a ladie of right commendable regards, courteous, gentle, a good housekeeper and verie bountifull to her servants."
+Despite occasional feelings of homesickness, Anne was generally content in England and was described by Raphael Holinshed as "a ladie of right commendable regards, courteous, gentle, a good housekeeper and verie bountifull to her servants."